scionproto/scion/doc/protocols/stack.rst

 .. figure:: fig/stack.excalidraw.png

 The current implementation supports an UDP/IP underlay.
-However, other underlay protocols (e.g., MPLS) are possible in principle.
+However, other underlay protocols (e.g., MPLS) can be used within an AS and for each inter-AS link.